algosup/2024-2025-project-4-web-fpga-team-5/README.md

 ## Contributing

-To contribute to our project, please, ensure you follow our conventions you can find in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+To contribute to our project, please, ensure you follow the conventions you can find in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ---